 Tips for Working With Asbestos

 When working around building materials you should know which ones can contain asbestos and you should know what it looks like.
 This information is so important to know because you do not want to disturb the materials.

 There are still many materials in our workplace and our homes that can contain asbestos.
 Unless they are being disturbed the materials are harmless to us.
 Once disturbed they can create airborne fibers that are harmful.
 If a product contains asbestos you should never smash, break, cut, grind, or disturb the product in any way.
 If you see the dust from materials that contain asbestos you should avoid sweeping and cleaning up this dust.
 This can also release the fibers into the air.

 The safe removal and handling of asbestos is vital in preventing dangerous exposures.
 If you have any asbestos-containing materials that have been disturbed and are beginning to break down they would need to be properly sealed or abated by a professional.

-What Happens if You’ve Been Exposed to Asbestos?
+What To Do If You’ve Been Exposed to Asbestos

 If you think that you have been exposed to asbestos the first thing you should do is contact your doctor.
 They will help you determine your risk of developing an asbestos-related disease.

 Most of the people who develop asbestos-related illnesses were exposed to the material on a regular basis.
 Very rarely does a one-time exposure cause diseases.
 The diseases associated with asbestos take many years to develop with most people not having the symptoms for years later.

 If the doctor knows you have been exposed but you are not experiencing any symptoms at the time they may want to monitor you for the time being.

 Treatment for Asbestos